-Collaborative Cures Plan & Strategy
+Collaborative Cures Origins

 He learned that it’s not just the lack of feeling and movement, it also interferes with the body’s internal systems that are designed to keep people alive.
 Multiple infections, neuropathic pain and uncontrollable spasms are common.
 These are the things that exhaust even the most determined.
 And, along with fundamentally impacting quality of life, it comes with €4 million average lifetime cost of care, there are huge barriers to getting back to work, and premature death is inevitable.